braddoeswebdev/summer-workshops/source/ruby/07-writing-methods.html.md

 44 doubled is 88
 ~~~~

-The variables are num and numTimes2.
-They both sit inside the method doubleThis.
+The variables are `num` and `numTimes2`.
+They both sit inside the method `doubleThis`.
 These (and all of the variables you have seen so far) are local variables.
 This means that they live inside the method, and they cannot leave.
 If you try, you will get an error:

 ~~~~ ruby
 def doubleThis num